MDataResearch/ml_notes/README.md

 # Notes for Machine Learning and Deep Learning

+## Description

-This repository contains my notes for Machine Learning and Deep Learning topics.
+This repository contains some notes on Machine Learning and Deep Learning topics.
+Written in Latex with Overleaf editor.

 Courses taken: